MicrosoftDocs/xamarin-docs/docs/mac/deploy-test/app-icon.md

 ## Using the icon

-Once the `AppIcons.appiconset` file has been built, it will need to assign it to the Xamarin.Mac project in Visual Studio for Mac.
+Once the `AppIcon.appiconset` file has been built, it will need to assign it to the Xamarin.Mac project in Visual Studio for Mac.

 Do the following:

 1. Double-click the **Info.plist** in the **Solution Pad** to open the **Project Options**.
-2. In the **Mac OS X Application Target** section and click the **App Icons** to select the `AppIcons.appiconset` file:
+2. In the **Mac OS X Application Target** section and click the **App Icons** to select the `AppIcon.appiconset` file:

 	[![Setting the icon set](app-icon-images/icon01.png "Setting the icon set")](app-icon-images/icon01-large.png#lightbox)
 3. Save the changes.